CableIM/cableim.github.io/README.md

 - Signal allows the user to send unencrypted text messages (SMS/MMS) and to place unencrypted calls.
 Cable discourages this, trying to adhere to the paradigm according to which *if it's on Cable, it's encrypted*.
+- Signal is not friendly towards third-party clients using their servers, Cable is.

 ## License